 - Guide 1: How to Remove StreaminSearchs redirect from Windows.

-- Guide 2: Get rid of StreaminSearchs redirect from Mac OS X.
+- Guide 2: Get rid of StreaminSearchs redirect on Mac OS X.

-- Guide 3: Remove StreaminSearchs redirect from Google Chrome.
+- Guide 3: Remove StreaminSearchs redirect in Google Chrome.

 - Guide 4: Erase StreaminSearchs redirect from Mozilla Firefox.

 - Guide 5: Uninstall StreaminSearchs redirect from Microsoft Edge.

 - Guide 6: Remove StreaminSearchs redirect from Safari.

 - Guide 7: Eliminate StreaminSearchs redirect from Internet Explorer.